-Have you bought your competitors product?
-This might sound like madness, you probably do competitor analysis if not regularly at least once in a while to keep your positioning fresh, why would you need to go further than that?
-The answer to that question is that you need to experience their whole journey, from how they treat their prospective customers end–to-end and then to learn what they do well.
-You cannot do this as desktop research, for example, what does the billing process feel like, how does it work?
+Have you bought your competitors’ product?
+This might sound like madness.
+You probably do competitor analysis, if not regularly at least once in a while, to keep your positioning fresh.
+Why would you need to go further than that?
+The answer to that question is that you need to experience their entire customer journey, from how they treat their prospective customers end–to-end and then to learn what they do well.
+You cannot do this as desktop research.
+For example, what does the billing process feel like, how does it work?

 Have you bought your own product?

-Good customer journey mapping analysis that leads to useful insight is all about asking the right questions.
+Good competitor analysis that leads to useful insight is all about asking the right questions.
 Here are some questions to think about when creating your Customer Journey Maps:

 What is it really like to purchase your product or service and then what is it like to experience the service or own the product?

-Consider that your customers’ journey actually starts with their research and initial engagement.
+Consider that your customers journey actually starts with their research and initial engagement.
 How do you support them in this research?
-How are you capturing their concerns, considerations and needs at this stage to then use this data throughout their entire journey?
-You may discover that you have a “leaky” funnel if you are not supporting your customers’ research needs.
+How are you capturing their concerns, considerations and needs at each stage so you can then use this data throughout their entire journey?
+You may discover that you have a “leaky” funnel if you are not supporting your customers research needs.
 Then, as you move on through the purchase process, you need to determine whether the process is “disjointed” in any way?
 Do you ‘forget’ what the customer came to you for in the first place and behave like a goldfish as the customer goes through different parts of the process?

 What questions will the customer have at each step?
 How are you answering them?
 Are you answering them?

 Do you put your customers on hold when they visit your contact centre?
 Does the customer have to queue to get to your product?
-These are all parts of the journey that are often neglected when building customer journey maps as most people assume there is not much that can be done about them.
+These are all parts of the journey that are often neglected when building customer journey maps, as most people assume there is not much that can be done about them.
 But look a little closer.
-Firstly, does the customer have to queue?
+First, does the customer have to queue?
 Is there a way that you can shorten the wait or get rid of it?
-Secondly, why not make the wait more interesting – this does not mean playing lift music!
-For example, at theme parks where people are queueing for rides there is often some form of entertainment to make the wait a little less tedious which means that the queuing becomes part of the experience.
+Second, why not make the wait more interesting – this does not mean playing lift music!
+For example, at theme parks where people are queueing for rides, there is often some form of entertainment to make the wait a little less tedious, so the queuing becomes part of the experience.

 Sometimes consistency is good, sometimes variety is good.
 McDonald’s are famous for their consistency – you can visit a McDonald’s anywhere in the world and know that the Big Mac is going to be exactly the same in every outlet.
-However, if buying a piece of art or a craft item of furniture then you want it to be unique as its uniqueness is a large part of its intrinsic value.
-Between these two extremes there are elements of your product that your customer will value as being consistent and there will be elements that variation and surprise might be an opportunity for you to increase value.
+However, if buying a piece of art or a craft item of furniture, then you want it to be unique, its uniqueness is a large part of its intrinsic value.
+Between these two extremes, there are elements of your product that your customer will value as being consistent, and there will be elements that variation and surprise might be an opportunity for you to increase value.